 ACE, or the Academic Center for Excellence, is primarily staffed by OKWU faculty and is in the Janice & Charles Drake Library.
-ACE is open daily and available to all students for both individual quiet study anytime and various academic services by appointment.
-ACE provides paper checks as well tutoring in English, math, science, business, Bible, nursing, and education.
+ACE is open daily and available, for free, to all students for both individual quiet study anytime and various academic services by appointment.
+ACE provides paper checks as well as tutoring in English, math, science, business, Bible, nursing, and education.
 Walk-in tutoring appointments and online appointments in the above subjects may also be available.
-ACE also oversees probationary hours and probationary advising for students who are on academic warning or probation.